otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 ### Retrieving published Prekeys Values from a Prekey Service

-An entity asks the service for prekey ensembles from a particular party, for example, `bob@xmpp.net`.
-Use the resourcePart of a JID to say which versions you are interested on, for example "45" if you are interested on versions "4" and "5".
+An entity asks the service for prekey ensembles from a particular party by sending a "Prekey Ensemble Query Retrieval message" for an specific identity, for example, `bob@xmpp.net`, and specific versions, for example, "45".

 ```
   <message
       from='alice@xmpp.org/notebook'
       id='nzd143v8'
       to='prekey.xmpp.org'>
-    <subject>bob@xmpp.net/45</subject>
+    <subject>bob@xmpp.net</subject>
+    <body>?OTRPL...</body>
   </message>
 ```